Jagrajsinghji/background_media_player/README.md

     Lockscreen Album Art (> Android N)

-##PR's are welcom if you want more functionanlity.
+##PR's are welcome if you want more functionality.